 I appreciate a lot that Hill talks up collaboration since collaboration is also one of the tenets of this website.

 But what he suggests is a naive collaboration (and he sides with the owners, too).

 First of all, you can’t give much more screwing bolts in a plant.

 And if you only give more without making sure you have some leverage and negotiation power, then you are hoping the employer will be nice.

 And you risk that the employer will likely take the lion’s share and give you the crumbs.
-Or, also possible give you nothing and get a cheaper laborer as soon as he’s got the chance.
+Or, also possibly give you nothing and get a cheaper laborer as soon as he’s got the chance.

-Also read about “enlightened collaboration”
+Also, read about “enlightened collaboration”